-This section outlines the responsibilities of different bodies in the process of developing, implementing and evaluating additional risk minimisation measures introduced for the safe and effective use of a medicinal product in the EU.
+This section outlines the responsibilities of different bodies as having clear obligations.
+This includes the Agency and its PRAC, national competent authorities, and the applicant or marketing authorisation holder-in the process of developing, implementing and evaluating additional risk minimisation measures introduced for the safe and effective use of a medicinal product in the EU.

-In order to respect the diversity of the different health care systems in Member States, key elements will be agreed at EU level, which need to be implemented in a coordinated manner across the Member States while providing for agreement of the detail of local implementation at national level.
-In
+In order to respect the diversity of EU-the different health care systems in Member States, key elements will be agreed at EU level, which need to be implemented in a coordinated manner across the Member States while providing for agreement of the detail of local implementation at national level.
+In circumstances where some key elements are specific for only some Member States (e.g. an activity is specifically linked to the healthcare system of one Member State) or where additional risk minimisation measures are not imposed as a condition for marketing authorisation these shall be included in the RMP.